westridgegroup/oghma-arrangement/README.md

 ![oghma-arragement conceptual diagram](./wrg-analytics-conceptual.png)

 ## Getting Started
+1. Clone this Repoistory
+2. Customize the the following values in in the *.tfvars files found in the ./env directory:
+    - Set the Admin variable to a Microsoft Entra Group in your domain that represents the application administrators
+    - Update the location to an Azure Region of your choice
-1. This project is expects resources created by [wrgcli](https://github.com/westridgegroup/wrgcli) project's OpenTofuAzureBootstrap.sh script to exist.
+3. This project is expects resources created by [wrgcli](https://github.com/westridgegroup/wrgcli) project's OpenTofuAzureBootstrap.sh script to exist.
 The script has been imported locally to this repo for now.
-2. From bash shell: az login (make sure you are in the correct subscription)
+4. From bash shell: az login (make sure you are in the correct subscription)
-3. From bash shell: source ./wrgcli.sh
+5. From bash shell: source ./wrgcli.sh
-4. From bash shell: tofu_setup ./env/dev.tfvars
+6. From bash shell: tofu_setup ./env/dev.tfvars
-4. From bash shell: tofu_plan
+7. From bash shell: tofu_plan
-5. From bash shell: tofu_apply
+8. From bash shell: tofu_apply

 ### Notes:
 This project follows the standard West Ridge Group OpenTofu famework, state container name and state key information is in the tfvars file. \